 Snow in Interior Alaska and Its Impacts

-In winter, the Interior gets quite some snow.
-No wonder that in winter, the Steese Highway often is closed at Eagle Summit for some time.
-This closure cuts off the road access to Fairbanks to the people living north of this point.
-During that time, they depended on subsidence lifestyle, what they had in storage and supply flown in by small aircraft landing on skids.
+The snow often leads to closure of the Steese Highway at Eagle Summit for some time in winter.
+As a result, people living north of this point loose their road access to Fairbanks.
+Consequently, they depended on subsidence lifestyle, what they have in storage, and supply flown in by small aircraft landing on skids.

 Weather Differs from Climatology